sstelfox/stelfox.net/content/knowledge_base/nslu2.md

 So I need to explain a bit about that set of commands.
 Because I chroot the backups user to the backups directory the backups directory needs to be owned by root and have permissions set to `0750`.

 This requirement is imposed by the SSH daemon if you want to login and necessitates the additional backups directory if I want to allow the backup-user write access to anything and thus giving the backup user ownership over the backups directory.

-However, I do not want the backup user to be able to arbitrarily edit or replace it's authorized keys files.
+I do not want the backup user to be able to arbitrarily edit or replace it's authorized keys files.
 I'll leave that to be a root administration task and thus the ownership and permissions on the `.ssh` directory and contents.

 With that setup here is the tail end of my `/etc/ssh/sshd_config` file which handles the chroot and command enforcement as well as the SFTP definition (I